filipe1309/algoexpert-ts-solutions/src/medium/reveal-minesweeper/README.md

 the following:

 - `"M"`: A mine that has not been clicked on.
-- `"X"`: A mine that has been clicked on., indicating a lost game.
+- `"X"`: A mine that has been clicked on, indicating a lost game.
 - `"H"`: A cell with no mine, but whose content is still hidden to the player.
 - `"0-8"`: A cell with no mine, with an integer from 0 to 8 representing the number of adjacent mines.
 Note that this is a